PlanktoScope/pallet-segmenter/README.md

 deployments.

 If your user is [in the `docker` group](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user)
-(so that you don't need to use `sudo` when running `docker` commands), then you can just run a single command instead of the three commands listed above:
+(so that you don't need to use `sudo` when running `docker` commands), then you can avoid using `sudo` with the `forklift` command:

 ```
-forklift plt switch github.com/PlanktoScope/pallet-segmenter@main
+forklift pallet switch --apply github.com/PlanktoScope/pallet-segmenter@edge
 ```

 Then you can access the Node-RED dashboard from your web browser at